ChristopherSchang/starter-hugo-academic/content/home/work_in_progress.md

 active: true

 # Order that this section appears on the page.
-weight: 20
+weight: 21

-title: Research
+title: 'Work in Progress'
-subtitle: 'Work in Progress'
+subtitle: ' '

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: research
+  page_type: work_in_progress
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by